echen/scaldingale/README.md

     .filter('movie, 'movie2) { movies : (String, String) => movies._1 < movies._2 }
     .project('movie, 'rating, 'numRaters, 'movie2, 'rating2, 'numRaters2)

-// By grouping on ('movie, 'movie2), we can now get all the people who rated any pair of movies,
+// By grouping on ('movie, 'movie2), we can now get all the people who rated any pair of movies.
-// (i.e., our rating vector pairs).
 ```

 Before using these rating pairs to calculate correlation, let's stop for a bit.